asadalibest1/asadalibest1/README.md

 * 🏆 Develop web and mobile app applications and products according to client briefs and modify designs to meet changes in client specifications.

-* 👨‍💻 12 months experince in [Freelance and Remote Work Bootcamp 2020](https://panacloud.github.io/bootcamp-2020/?fbclid=IwAR12wYtzgr_YgBK3i92HJbvopK-f1BdJj_N87Rl2A2CfnoOUcMNoRexV_Gg).
+* 👨‍💻 12 months experience in [Freelance and Remote Work Bootcamp 2020](https://panacloud.github.io/bootcamp-2020/?fbclid=IwAR12wYtzgr_YgBK3i92HJbvopK-f1BdJj_N87Rl2A2CfnoOUcMNoRexV_Gg).
 An internship and Career developing
 opportunity in which we studded and applied Front-end Technologies.

 ### Careeer 📕